Make Your Skin Glow This Winter

 5) Curd

 Curd or yoghurt is for all skin types.
 Actually, it can make your skin extraordinarily beautiful and glowing.
 You can either eat it or apply it to your skin.
-Curd is rich in lactic acid which is good for our skin.
-It moisturizes our skin and reduces wrinkles and fine lines.
+Curd is rich in lactic acid, which is good for our skin.
+It moisturises our skin and reduces wrinkles and fine lines.
 Curd also helps in reducing tan and dark circles.
 It improves skin elasticity and keeps it glowing.
 It can be used mixed with honey, oatmeal or gram flour.

 6) Cucumber